Rules of Debate

 - the civility of remarks directed towards both Houses, Members and Senators, representatives of the Crown, judges and courts.

-In addition, the Speaker has the duty to maintain an orderly conduct of debate by repressing disorder when it arises, either on the floor of the Chamber or in the galleries, and by ruling on points of order raised by Members.
+In addition, the Speaker has the duty to maintain the orderly conduct of debate by repressing disorder when it arises, either on the floor of the Chamber or in the galleries, and by ruling on points of order raised by Members.

 Recognition to Speak

 There is no official order laid down in the Standing Orders for the recognition of speakers.
-The written rules simply authorize the Speaker to recognize for debate the Member seeking the floor by rising in his or her place.
+The written rules simply authorize the Speaker to recognize for debate any Member seeking the floor by rising in his or her place.
 The Speaker relies on the practice and precedents of the House when recognizing Members to speak.

 Although the Whips of the various parties often provide the Speaker with lists of Members wishing to speak, these lists are used only as a guide.
 The Speaker usually recognizes Members from opposite sides of the House in a reasonable rotation, bearing in mind the proportions of membership of the various recognized parties in the House and the nature of the proceedings.